 - Credit reporting bodies (CRB)

-- Service providers (e.g. computer systems consultants, document custodians, mailing houses etc) to enable them to perform those services), including our service providers in Japan, USA, Germany, Thailand, Indonesia, South Korea and China where information is sent/stored
+- Service providers (e.g. computer systems consultants, document custodians, mailing houses etc) to enable them to perform those services), including our service providers in Japan, USA, Germany, Thailand, Indonesia, South Korea, China where information is sent/stored

 - Your agents, including your broker, where required